Liam-Malone/ShooterGame/README.md

 > I have no idea how far I'll be taking this

+## IMPORTANT NOTE:

+I have made many changes to the map-related code within the game-tools/map-editor subdirectory that are not yet implemented in the main game code.
+To run the map editor, you can compile and run it from the game-tools/map-editor directory

 ## Getting Started

 If you want to play this (I must warn, it's not really in a playable state yet) you can compile it and run it for yourself.

-> NOTE: I have made many changes to the map-related code within the game-tools/map-editor subdirectory that are not yet implemented here in the main game code.

 ### Build From Source